 Navigating the Complex World of Tax Law

-Saul Ewing's Tax practice offers focused, in-depth knowledge of the intricacies associated with federal, state, and local tax law.
+Saul Ewing Arnstein & Lehr's Tax practice offers focused, in-depth knowledge of the intricacies associated with federal, state, and local tax law.
 The role of the Tax practice is to provide clients with advice and representation in a wide variety of tax-related legal issues.
 In that role, we provide counsel on minimizing tax impact, both in the current financial situation and for future tax savings, on a small or large scale, domestically and internationally.
-We represent clients ranging from individuals to pass through entities to nonprofits to multinational corporations.
+We represent clients ranging from individuals to pass-through entities to nonprofits to multinational corporations.

 Depth of Experience

-Saul Ewing's Tax practice consists of attorneys with a range of backgrounds.
+Saul Ewing Arnstein & Lehr's Tax practice consists of attorneys with a range of backgrounds.
 For example, our attorneys’ credentials include:

-- The former chair of the American Bar Association Section of Taxation’s Committee on US Activities of Foreigners and Tax Treaties (USAFTT)
+- A former Vice Chair of the American Bar Association Section of Taxation

 - A former Chair of the Tax Section of the Philadelphia Bar Association